-The 16Mb SDRAM is a high-speed CMOS synchronous DRAM containing 16 Mbits.
-It is internally configured as a dual 512K word x 16 DRAM with a synchronous interface (all signals are registered on the positive edge of the clock signal, CLK).
-Each of the 512K x 16 bit banks is organized as 2048 rows by 256 columns by 16 bits.
+The 256Mb SDRAM is a high-speed CMOS synchronous DRAM containing 256 Mbits.
+It is internally configured as 4 Banks of 2M word x 32 DRAM with a synchronous interface (all signals are registered on the positive edge of the clock signal, CLK).
 Read and write accesses to the SDRAM are burst oriented; accesses start at a selected location and continue for a programmed number of locations in a programmed sequence.
 Accesses begin with the registration of a BankActivate command which is then followed by a Read or Write command.

 The SDRAM provides for programmable Read or Write burst lengths of 1, 2, 4, 8, or full page, with a burst termination option.
 An auto precharge function may be enabled to provide a self-timed row precharge that is initiated at the end of the burst sequence.
 The refresh functions, either Auto or Self Refresh are easy to use.
 By having a programmable mode register, the system can choose the most suitable modes to maximize its performance.
-These devices are well suited for applications requiring high memory bandwidth and particularly well suited to high performance PC applications
+These devices are well suited for applications requiring high memory bandwidth and particularly well suited to high performance PC applications.